dcc-cc3002/final-reality-JTJetc/README.md

 - Added methods for un-equipping weapons and made sure to update the max action bar after equipping and un-equipping weapons.
 - Also added method to weapons to get the owner for comparing.
+### Partial Assigment 4
+- I already had implemented un-equipping weapons, max of 3 party members, and enemies can only attack players, and players can only attack enemies.
+But still added a bit of more code to make it look better and even added more tests.

 This project is licensed under the
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).